xsa/x14s.com/docs/index.md

     - [7 Keys To Being A Great Coach: Become Your Best and They Will Too](https://amzn.to/3OWJEZa){:target="_blank"}, by Allistair McCaw
     - [The Manager: Inside the Minds of Football’s Leaders](https://amzn.to/3NkRQBp){:target="_blank"}, by Mike Carson

-???+ abstract ":tools: Recommended Recovery Options"
+???+ quote ":tools: Recommended Recovery Options"
     Tools and products that we've been personally using, and thus recommending for your recovery.

     - [**Compex** Fixx Mini Ultra Compact Massage Gun](https://amzn.to/3NgHS3Q){:target="_blank"}: perfect for the recovery, and sore muscles!